Double-slit experiment: Other variations

 In 2005, E. R. Eliel presented an experimental and theoretical study of the optical transmission of a thin metal screen perforated by two subwavelength slits, separated by many optical wavelengths.
 The total intensity of the far-field double-slit pattern is shown to be reduced or enhanced as a function of the wavelength of the incident light beam.

 In 2012, researchers at the University of Nebraska–Lincoln performed the double-slit experiment with electrons as described by Richard Feynman, using new instruments that allowed control of the transmission of the two slits and the monitoring of single-electron detection events.
 Electrons were fired by an electron gun and passed through one or two slits of 62 nm wide × 4 μm tall.

 In 2013, a quantum interference experiment (using diffraction gratings, rather than two slits) was successfully performed with molecules that each comprised 810 atoms (whose total mass was over 10,000 daltons).
 The record was raised to 2000 atoms (25,000 amu) in 2019.

+In 2025, scientists at the Massachusetts Institute of Technology performed a version of the double-slit experiment using atoms trapped in an optical lattice and forming a Mott insulator.
+After being released from the optical lattice these ultra-cold atoms have Heisenberg uncertainty limited momentum and position.
+Single photons initially scatter from the atoms coherently and form optical interference pattern.
+As the wavepackets of the released atoms expand, the interference pattern disappears, confirming incoherent scattering.
+The experiment demonstrates wave interference using only quantum atoms and photons.

+In 2026, a group at the University of Vienna performed an interference experiment involving sodium nanoparticles with masses exceeding 170 kDa.
+Their experiment used standing waves formed by ultraviolet lasers as a diffraction grating.